joba-1/Tasmoticz/README.md

 2. Restart domoticz
 3. Go to "Hardware" page and add new item with type "Tasmoticz"
 4. Set your MQTT server address and port to plugin settings
-5. Remember to allow new devices discovery in Domoticz settings

-Once plugin receives any MQTT message from Tasmota devices it will try to create an appropriate domoticz device.
+Once plugin receives any MQTT status message from Tasmota devices it will try to create an appropriate domoticz device.

 ## Plugin update

-Warning: if you use this method, Domoticz may duplicate devices after it!
-Download only plugin.py if you have a lot of Tasmota devices and do not want to risk it!

 1. Stop domoticz
 2. Go to plugin folder and pull new version